edgedb/easy-edgedb/README.md

 error: possibly more than one element returned by an expression for a computable link 'former_self' declared as 'single'
 ```

 For `first_appearance` and `last_appearance` we use `cal::local_date` because our game is only based in one part of Europe inside a certain period.
-For a user database we would probably prefer [`std::datetime`](https://www.edgedb.com/docs/datamodel/scalars/datetime#type::std::datetime) because it is timezone aware and always ISO8601 compliant.
+For a modern user database we would probably prefer [`std::datetime`](https://www.edgedb.com/docs/datamodel/scalars/datetime#type::std::datetime) because it is timezone aware and always ISO8601 compliant.
 One other reason why we use `cal::local_date` is because if you try to create a `datetime` before 1970 (when [Unix time](https://en.wikipedia.org/wiki/Unix_time) began), it will return an error.
 So don't write this - it will not be happy.

 ```
 SELECT <datetime>'1887-09-09';
 ```

-But for modern-day databases with users around the world, `datetime` is usually the best choice.
+But for databases with users around the world, `datetime` is usually the best choice.
 Then you can use a function like [`std::to_datetime`](https://www.edgedb.com/docs/edgeql/funcops/datetime#function::std::to_datetime) to turn five `int64`s, one `float64` (for the seconds) and one `str` (for [the timezone](https://en.wikipedia.org/wiki/List_of_time_zone_abbreviations)) into a `datetime` that is always returned as UTC:

 ```